seth586/guides/FreeNAS/freenas_4_electrum.md

 ```
 # /usr/local/bin/electrum-personal-server /usr/local/etc/electrum.conf
 ```
-Now boot up your electrum client, goto Tools>Network>Server, point it at your jail’s ip:50002, it should work!

-By default, electrum client will also connect to public electrum servers to get block header info.
-This reduces your privacy.
-To prevent this from happening, add `--oneserver --server 192.168.84.123:50002:s` (where the ip address reflects your bitcoin jail) to your command path.
-In windows, right click on the electrum shortcut, select `properties`, then append `--oneserver --server 192.168.84.123:50002:s` after the executable path `"C:\Program Files (x86)\Electrum\electrum-3.3.4.exe"`.
+Now on your client machine, make sure tor browser is open and connected.
+In windows, right click on the electrum shortcut, select `properties`, then append `-1 -s 7fa6xlti5joarlmkuhjaifa47ukgcwz6tfndgax45ocyn4rixm632jid.onion:50002:s` after the executable path `"C:\Program Files (x86)\Electrum\electrum-3.3.4.exe"`.
 Select `OK` to save and exit.
+Now start your electrum client, it should connect!

 ## Startup Script
 Terminating your SSH will also terminate electrum-personal-server, so lets close it with Ctrl+C, then run the process supervised with `daemon` called at startup with a rc.d service script: